ash-project/ash/documentation/topics/actions/update-actions.md

 - Non-belongs-to relationships are managed, creating/updating/destroying related records.
 - The transaction is closed, if one was opened
 - `after_transaction` hooks are invoked with the result of the transaction (even if it was an error)

+## Atomic Upgrade

+Update actions that are run as "normal" update actions will, at the time of execution, be "upgraded" to an atomic action if possible.
+This  means taking the original inputs and building a corresponding atomic action.
+This behavior is primarily useful for using things like `AshPhoenix.Form`, where you want to validate and see the effects of an action before running it, but want the ultimate invocation to be atomic (i.e concurrency safe).

+You can disable this by adding `atomic_upgrade? false` to the action configuration.
+Additionally, you may want to configure the read action used for atomic upgrades (defaults to the primary read), with `atomic_upgrade_with` option, i.e `atomic_upgrade_with :list_all`